nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 nx serve shell --open
 ```

-The above command serve `shell` in development mode, whereas the remotes are built and served statically.
+The above command serves `shell` in development mode, whereas the remotes are built and served statically.
 That is, changes to `shell` will update its bundle, but changes to remotes will not update.

 To run one or more remotes in development mode, use the `--devRemotes` option.